What is Instructional Design?

 What causes performance gaps?

 Design also involves consideration of appropriate modality of instruction (e.g, web-based, classroom, hands-on, practical training, or a mix of modalities sometimes referred to as blended or mixed mode learning).
-The type of instruction is aligned to the skills needed.
+The learner analysis helps shape this decision to inform the type of instruction that is aligned to the skills being learned.
 For example, online instruction cannot evaluate how skillfully someone performs tactile skills, but can be effective at cognitive behaviors (problem solving, decision-making and human performance skills).
+The design decision may point to the benefits of a blended learning program to take advantage of both in-person or instructor-led and e-learning or perhaps even self-study.

 The development phase is where we develop the instruction.
-We take the Storyboard created in the design phase and create the activities, exercises, graphics, instructional materials, evaluation etc. We utilize “rapid development” because we want the client to “see” and “experience” the instruction as it is developed.
+We take the information gained in analysis and design and create the activities, exercises, graphics, instructional materials, evaluation etc. We utilize “rapid development” because we want the client to “see” and “experience” the instruction as it is developed.
+This is often in place of a storyboard.
 We also involve users during this process.
 It makes for a more efficient iterative process.
-We have our own media lab to produce videos, graphics, animations, interactive assemsnets, etc based on the needs of the instruction we are developing.
+We have our own media lab to produce videos, graphics, animations, interactive assesments, etc based on the needs of the instruction we are developing.

 What do instructional Designers do?